Charleston Employment Discrimination Lawyer

 Remedies for Discrimination in Charleston and North Carolina

 Discrimination in employment decisions based on certain "protected categories" is unlawful under various federal and state equal employment opportunity (EEO) laws.
-The protected categories include gender, pregnancy, age, race, national origin, ethnicity, pregnancy, religion, disability, military status, and in some cases, sexual orientation.
+The protected categories include gender, age, race, national origin, ethnicity, pregnancy, religion, disability, military status, and in some cases, sexual orientation.

 What Is Unlawful Discrimination?